-where $g_j(z,w)$ (resp. $f$) is a sum of terms of weighted degree bigger or equal to $\frac{m_j}{m_1}$ (resp. bigger or equal to $\frac{1}{m_1}$). \end{lem} \begin{pf} The statement is obvious for $f(z,w)$ and $g_1(z,w).$ Suppose now that the statement is true for $g_l(z,w), \ l<j,$ and suppose by contradiction that there is a term in $g_j(z,w)$ of minimal order of the form of weighted degree less than $\frac{m_j}{m_1}.$ If $a_{\lambda}(0) =0,$ this leads to a contradiction since one gets a term of the form of weighted degree less than $\frac{m_j}{m_1},$ which is not possible using the conditions of normalization and the induction.
-If $a_{\lambda}(0) \ne0,$ then either we obtain a term of the form or a term of the form where $c$ is a real constant.
-But this can not cancel with any other term, using the conditions of normalization of $P_l, l=1 \dots d.$
+Suppose now that the statement is true for $g_{m_k}(z,w), \ k<j,$ and suppose by contradiction that there is in $g_{m_j}(z,w)$ a term of minimal order of weighted degree less than $\dfrac{m_j}{m_1}.$ If $a_{\alpha}(0) =0,$ this leads to a contradiction since one gets a term of the form of weighted degree less than $\dfrac{m_j}{m_1},$ which is not possible using the conditions of normalization and the induction.
+If $a_{\alpha}(0) \ne0,$ then either we obtain a term of the form

+or a term of the form where $c$ is a real constant.
+But this can not cancel with any other term, using the conditions of normalization of $P_{m_s}, s=1 \dots k.$

 \end{pf}